-• This procedure is concerned only with the evaluation and/or eligibility checking process.
-The committee will not call into question the scientific, technical or impact judgement of appropriately qualified experts.

-• A re-evaluation will only be carried out if there is evidence of a shortcoming that affects the final decision on whether to include the partner in IoT-NGIN consortium or not.
-This means, for example, that a problem relating to one evaluation criterion will not lead to a re-evaluation if a proposal has failed anyway on other criteria.
+- This procedure is concerned only with the evaluation and/or eligibility checking process.
+The committee will not call into question the scientific, technical or impact judgement of appropriately qualified experts. - A re-evaluation will only be carried out if there is evidence of a shortcoming that affects the final decision on whether to include the partner in IoT-NGIN consortium or not.
+This means, for example, that a problem relating to one evaluation criterion will not lead to a re-evaluation if a proposal has failed anyway on other criteria. - The evaluation score following any re-evaluation will be regarded as definitive.
+It may be lower than the original score.